AdaCore/ada-spark-rfcs/features/rfc-oop-aggregates-and-assignments.rst

    begin

-      Something (C1, R1);
+      Something (Root (C1), R1);

-In this version of Ada, calls to primitive always dispatch.
-So the call to Root'Adjust does dispatch to Child'Adjust.
+In Flare, calls dispatch by default, so the call to Root'Adjust dispatches to Child'Adjust.
+Note that Clone, by contrast, is statically resolved on the definite Root view (see the 'Clone section), which is why only the Root slice is copied.

 Note also that while Adjust dispatches, Clone is a static call, in order to respect the user choice to assign only the components of the view.
 For example: